By Alison Bate

 The jewelry worn by the girl on the label resembles what I have seen worn by brides of the northern riverain Arabs (Ja’aliyin, Danagla, Shaygiyya).”

 Not always topless

-Trevor McCauley, who holds the current license for Bint El Sudan in South Africa, sent me this picture of the new packaging in Kenya, where the girl in the perfume label has been covered up.
+Trevor McCauley, who held the license for Bint El Sudan in South Africa, sent me this picture of the packaging in Kenya, where the girl in the perfume label has been covered up.

 He used to produce Bint in Zimbabwe and also recalls how popular it was, even in the most remote places: “Around 1993, I travelled to a very remote part of Mozambique and although there were virtually no westernized products available at that time, Bint was in the market, which consisted of a few locally fabricated tables from raw trees, mainly selling fish, millet and locally grown produce.

 “The Bint had been purchased in Zimbabwe by informal traders (avoiding taxes) who carried it to the Inhassuro market in Mozambique via buses, carrying the Bint in their baggage.
 Inhassuro is some 1,000 kms. from the retail outlets within Zimbabwe where they would have made the original purchase.”

 He notes that alcohol and non-alcohol versions are both still available.

 “Whilst the oil-based perfume is aimed primarily at the Muslims, it is sold to many non-Muslims as well.
 It is not difficult to make perfume without alcohol, just more costly, as the dosage of actual fragrance needs to be higher than in alcohol-based perfumes.
 The alcohol and oil are merely carriers.”